 Anyway, one fine day in March 2012, he mentioned a curious proposal for a tether from Mars-Phobos Lagrange to Phobos.
 It seemed of questionable utility, but it got him thinking about Phobos.
 Specifically about the possible resources of Phobos and Deimos.

-The concept hinged on two factors:
+The concept hinged on three factors:

 - Space exploration and industrialization is not going to grow until you can avoid lugging your propellant up Terra's gravity well.
 Easiest route is to use in-situ resource utilization, specifically for water ice.

 - Phobos and Deimos contain lots of ice

 - The delta V costs to go from Terra to Luna and back is only 1 km/s less than the delta V cost to go from Terra to Deimos and back (19 km/s as opposed to 20 km/s).

 In the following, some of the suggestions are from Rob Davidoff and others are from Yours Truly Winchell Chung.
 I'm not going to bother distinguishing who said what since I figure you could care less.